Fried Baby Artichokes with Creamy Garlic Mint Aioli- A new addition to the Spring garden

-Fried Artichoke Hearts
+Video: Fried Artichoke Hearts with Creamy Garlic Mint Dip

 Growing Artichokes

-One veggie I always want, but we never buy, is to grow artichokes.
-They just take up soooo much room and I can’t convince Diane to sacrifice some of her radish or beet soil allocation.
-I’m not giving up my arugula space either and it is unthinkable to reduce any of the tomatoes or chilies growing room.
+One veggie we always want to grow, but we never buy, is artichokes.
+They just take up soooo much room and we’re not giving up arugula space and it is unthinkable to reduce any of the tomatoes or chilies growing room.
+But this year we’ve added a couple more raised planters, and we finally planted artichokies.

 Here’s a recipe for fried artichoke hearts.
-It’s one of our favorite ways to cook up the baby artichokes, Fried Minted Baby Artichokes.
+It’s one of our favorite ways to cook up the baby artichokes, Fried Baby Artichokes.
 Tasty little tidbits we tend to eat much more than we intend to.
 One note on making them, be very liberal in stripping away the outer leaves.
 As a general rule, the darker the color the leaf, then tougher it will be after frying.
-Usually I’ll strip almost half of the leaves off of store bought baby artichokes.
+Usually we’ll strip almost half of the leaves off of store bought baby artichokes.

 If you like the crunchy outer leaves feel free to strip a little less.
 You can always strip more leaves off after frying if you change your mind.
 You can also make this with the “adult” artichokes, but you might want to scoop out the choke (the little hairs over the heart.)